Azure-Samples/active-directory-b2c-dotnetcore-webapi/README.md

 Your web API registration should include the following information:

 - Enable the **Web App/Web API** setting for your application.
-- Enter any **Reply URL**, as indicated previously, because the web API only does token validation and does not obtain tokens, this isn't really required.
-For example `https://myapi`.
+- Enter any **Reply URL**, as indicated previously, because the web API only does token validation and does not obtain token.
+To get this sample to work, you will want to use the reply url : `https://jwt.ms`.
 - Make sure you also provide a **AppID URI**, for example `demoapi`, this is used to construct the scopes that are configured in you single page application's code.
 - (Optional) Once you're app is created, open the app's **Published Scopes** blade and add any extra scopes you want.
 - Copy the **Application ID** generated for your application and **Published Scopes values**, so you can input them in your application's code.